-All inspections will include a check of all smoke alarms to ensure proper working order.
+All inspections will include a check of all smoke alarms and carbon monoxide detectors to ensure proper working order.

 Quality Control Inspections

 The LACDA will conduct periodic quality control inspections to determine the condition of the unit and to identify problems or issues in which the LACDA can be of service to the family and to assure that repairs were completed at an acceptable level of craftsmanship and within an acceptable time frame.